emacsmirror/csv2ledger/README.md

 ### Modifying the transaction ###

 One potential disadvantage of the functions in `c2l-field-modify-functions` is that they only take the value of a single field as argument.
-This is insufficient if you want to modify a field value on the basis of some other field in the transaction.
+This is insufficient if you want to modify a field value on the basis of some other field or fields in the transaction.
 If you need to make such a change to the transaction, you can set the option `c2l-transaction-modify-functions` to a list of functions that take the entire transaction as its argument and return a modified transaction.

 The transaction is passed as an alist of field-value pairs.
 For example, for the ledger entry shown above, the transaction would be as follows: